-The reason they were confiscated was that since March 2014, Belgian Law forbids the use of wild animals in circuses.
-Despite Government Inspectors of Animal Welfare warning the circus of this fact on 3 occasions, the circus simply laughed at the officials and refused to stop performing......read more
+The lions were confiscated because, since March 2014, Belgian Law forbids the use of wild animals in circuses.
+Despite Government Inspectors of Animal Welfare warning the circus of this fact on 3 occasions, the circus simply laughed at the officials and refused to stop performing......

 I was thrilled to donate one of my paintings to help raise funds to create a permanent home for 4 lions rescued from a zoo in Belgium.
 We artists have the power to drive a strong message about what is happening to wildlife and the habitats that need protecting to ensure their survival.